ps-mr/LinqOnSteroids/README.md

 # Intro

-This repository contains a proof-of-concept implementation and examples for the [SQuOpt research project](http://www.informatik.uni-marburg.de/~pgiarrusso/SQuOpt/) and the relevant paper:
+This repository contains a research-prototype implementation and examples for the [SQuOpt research project](http://www.informatik.uni-marburg.de/~pgiarrusso/SQuOpt/) and the relevant paper:

 P. G. Giarrusso, K. Ostermann, M. Eichberg, R. Mitschke, T. Rendel, and C. Kästner.
 Reify your collection queries for modularity and speed!
 In *Proceedings of AOSD*, pages 1–12.
 ACM, 2013.
 Extended version available from http://www.informatik.uni-marburg.de/~pgiarrusso/SQuOpt/giarrusso-techrep.pdf, Official Version from https://dl.acm.org/citation.cfm?id=2451438.

+This is intended as a proofresearch prototypes, and further maintenance work is not planned.
+See [this blog post](http://matt.might.net/articles/crapl/) for general info on research prototypes (although this software has a 3-clause BSD license).

 # Code examples
 An example of the optimization abilities of the framework is available in